 7) Siculo-Norman Knight Armor (circa 12th century AD) –

 The first bands of Norman mercenaries had started infiltrating the southern parts of Italy that were still under the Eastern Roman rule, by 1017 AD.
 And after a steady trickle of settling and raiding, the preliminary military conquests were initiated by the famed Norman adventurer Robert Guiscard and his small party (which consisted of only five mounted riders and thirty followers on foot – according to Byzantine historian Anna Comnena) in 1041 AD.
 Over the course of the next thirty years, many towns of southern Italy fell to Norman forces, thus effectively ending the influence of the Eastern Romans.
 This period also coincided with the repeated incursions and ultimate Norman conquest of the rich island of Sicily.
 This was a significant event in European history since the island with its dominant Christian population had been under the suzerainty of Arab rulers for more than 150 years.

-But beyond just an event with religious implications, the subsequent formation of the Kingdom of Sicily resulted in a synergistic cultural domain that was seldom seen in rest of ‘backward’ Western Europe.
+But beyond just an event with religious implications, the subsequent formation of the Kingdom of Sicily resulted in a synergistic cultural domain that was seldom seen in the rest of ‘backward’ Western Europe.
 In fact, the ‘adaptable’ Norman rulers were thoroughly influenced by the previous Arabian cultural ambit, and as such even adopted many segments of Islamic traditions and styles, including some elements of their dress, language, and even literature.
 The warrior armor of the late Siculo-Norman knight was a product of such cultural overlaps, with one of the major sources of visual information coming from the carved capital depictions of the cloister of Monreale Cathedral.
-One such portrayal harks back to a magnificently equipped Norman nobleman (knight) equipped in partially gilded helmet with a face-mask, complemented by a mail coif and a ritzy attire.
-Interestingly enough, the feet of his mail chausses were probably enclosed in iron scales, thus hinting at an advanced craftsmanship for the contemporary age.
+One such portrayal harks back to a magnificently equipped Norman nobleman (knight) equipped in a partially gilded helmet with a face-mask, complemented by a mail coif and a ritzy attire.
+Interestingly enough, the feet of his mail chausses were probably enclosed in iron scales, thus hinting at advanced craftsmanship for the contemporary age.

 8) Mongol Keshik Armor (13th – 14th century AD) –